openstack-archive/fuel-docs/userdocs/fuel-user-guide/cli/cli_graphs.rst

        * ``fuel2 graph download --env <env_id> --plugins [--type <graph_type>] [--file <cluster_graph.yaml>]``

        | The ``--type`` parameter is optional.
 If not specified, the default graph is downloaded.

+       | The graphs downloaded with the keys ``--all`` and ``--plugins`` are the
+         result of other graphs merge.
+They are not supposed to be edited and uploaded back, because, in most cases, they will override further changes in source graphs.

    * - Execute deployment graphs.
 Available for environments only.
      - ``fuel2 graph execute --env <env_id> [--type <graph_type>] [--node <node_id>]``